-• Two clusters, where significant activity has not been observed since deposition hole excavation, exhibit activity during this reporting period (defined as E and F in Figure 3-13).
-The cluster of seven events at position E is located towards the bottom, and the south west side, of the deposition hole.
-Cluster F consists of 13 events positioned directly underneath the tunnel and 43 cm from the south west edge of the deposition hole (to the centre of the cluster).
-Events in cluster E and F occur in a region characterised by high compressive stress in a volume associated with the S1 ray-path category on 8th June 2009 between 10:43 and 11:00 am.
-Temperature and pressure measurements used in this report do not show significant changes between the 8th and 9th June.
+• Two clusters, where significant activity was first observed during the previous reporting period, exhibit further activity during this reporting period (defined as E and F in Figure 3-13).
+The cluster of two events at position E is located towards the bottom, and the south west side, of the deposition hole.
+Cluster F consists of 16 events extending approximately 1.5 m from the tunnel floor and reaching approximately 60 cm from the south west edge of the deposition hole.
+The majority of events in clusters E and F occur in a region characterised by high compressive stress in a volume associated with the S1 ray-path category on 18th February 2010 between 10:42am and 10:44am.
+Temperature and pressure measurements used in this report do not show significant changes between the 17th and 19th February 2010.
 Data from the full range of instruments available at the Prototype Repository could be investigated to determine whether anomalies occur at this time that may explain the initiation of activity.